brenomfviana/unisex-bathroom/README.md

 ## Compiling and Running

-We usually use an IDE (like NetBeans or Eclipse) to compile and build the program, but if you can use the following commands.
+We usually use an IDE (like NetBeans or Eclipse) to compile and build the program, but if you want to compile via terminal use the following commands.

 ### Unisex Bathroom Lock

+Open the project folder:

+    cd UnisexBathroomLock

 #### How to compile

 To compile enter the following command:

-    cd UnisexBathroomLock
     javac src/unissexbathroomlock/control/*.java src/unissexbathroomlock/bathroom/*.java src/unissexbathroomlock/person/*.java

 #### How to generate executable